mycaule/epures/README.md

 ## History

 This is a 2018 update of Kate and George work on the [tracery](https://github.com/v21/tracery) grammar generation library published two years ago.
-Since then it is unmaintained, but new opportunities in the chatbot area make it interesting again.
+Since then it is unmaintained, but new opportunities in the chatbot area make it interesting for server side usage.

-Furthermore *Modern JS* techniques can now simplify the code.

-I use [Node.js v6.11.5](https://cloud.google.com/functions/docs/writing) to support common [Actions on Google](https://developers.google.com/actions/) usecases with [Dialogflow](https://dialogflow.com).
+This library is build using Node.js 6 Boron :
+* this LTS version will be active until April 2018, see [LTS Schedule](https://github.com/nodejs/Release#release-schedule),
+* it will also allow you to use it with [Cloud Functions](https://cloud.google.com/functions/docs/writing) for popular usecases with [Actions on Google](https://developers.google.com/actions/) and [Dialogflow](https://dialogflow.com).

 ## Roadmap